FarronF/limerick-council-meetings/meetings/2024/05/16-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 18th April 2024.md

 consultation with the community, the sale would have to go to the open market and be

+brought in front of the Elected Members at both Municipal District and Full Council.
+---
-brought in front of the Elected Members at both Municipal District and Full Council.--- The Elected Members were advised that the funding received under Town and Village
+The Elected Members were advised that the funding received under Town and Village

 renewal has a requirement to be used as applied for towards the development of an E-hub,